Claudio-89/Terraform-on-Azure/README.md

 # Terraform on Azure

-This project's resources have been deployed in the 'A Cloud Guru' sandbox environment, which has some limitations that prevent the use of best practices that would be applicable in a real-world scenario.
+This project's resources have been deployed in the 'A Cloud Guru' sandbox environment, which has some limitations that may prevent the implementation of best practices that would be applicable in a real-world scenario.

 # Resources deployed